+- Holds the line on tax increases:

+eliminates or significantly reduces the

+cost of waste services in a town's budget,

-- Holds the line on tax increases: eliminates or significantly reduces the enabling them to reduce their tax rate or allocate the savings to other areas. - Removes free-riders: eliminates the incentive for non-residents to "smuggle" to manage trash from non-residents. - Provides freedom of choice: no one has to change their waste habits, but many people may decide they would rather recycle than pay for disposal.
+enabling them to reduce their tax rate or

+allocate the savings to other areas.

+- Removes free-riders: eliminates the incentive for non-residents to "smuggle" their trash into town to take advantage of "free" disposal so residents no longer pay to manage trash from non-residents.

+- Provides freedom of choice: no one has to change their waste habits, but many people may decide they would rather recycle than pay for disposal.